kkhuiaa/MSBD6000G-Deep-Learning-Meets-Computer-Vision-Practice-and-Applications/readme.md

 ```

 ### Installing
-os, time, pickle, warnings should be installed already when installing python
+os, time, pickle, warnings should be installed already when installing python.
 For installing specific version of package, you can install it as follow: (through pip)
 ```
 pip install -Iv pandas==0.23.4
 ```